Office Phone: 250-338-5466

 In 2007, the Comox Valley was designated as the Cultural Capital of Canada by the Department of Canadian Heritage.
 The diversity of talent in the area is showcased during annual events like Island Music Fest and the Filberg Festival, while the galleries, artisan's studios, live music and theatre reflect the Comox Valley's commitment to art and culture.

 The Comox Valley can be accessed by land, sea or air.
 It's just a three hour drive on highway 19A North from Victoria, and only an hour's drive north from Nanaimo, where BC Ferries has two terminals to serve passengers traveling to or from Vancouver.
-There is daily rail service between Courtenay and Victoria.
-West Coast Air offers daily float plane service between Comox and downtown Vancouver.
-The Comox Valley Airport offers daily flights to Vancouver, Calgary and Edmonton and has the capability for international flights.
+Harbour Air offers frequent float plane service between Comox and downtown Vancouver and Whistler.
+The Comox Valley Airport offers daily flights to Vancouver, Calgary and Edmonton and international flights seasonally.
 The Comox Valley also has its own bus transit system, serving Comox, Courtenay, Cumberland, and Royston, with connections to Campbell River.
 The transit system also offers disabled users separate door-to-door services.

 With it's stunning natural beauty, mild weather, unparalleled recreational activities, convenient transportation and vibrant communities, it's no wonder that the Comox Valley has one of British Columbia's fastest growth rates.
 It is the choice of many to come, visit, enjoy and live.